 The first chocolate factories were built in Bariloche more than 50 years ago, founded by Italian immigrants who wanted to hone their chocolate making craft.
-They only brought a few recipes and some copper pots, but wanted to recreate the delicious dark cocoa they had grown accustomed to in Europe.
-These first families opened Fenoglio Chocolates and Chocolates del Turista, factories that are still alive and running today, continuing to produce quality chocolate in Bariloche.
-Visit Bariloche in June during Bariloche’s ski season for the National Snow Festival.
+They only brought a few recipes and some copper pots, but intended to recreate the delicious dark cocoa they had grown accustomed to in Europe.
+These first families opened Fenoglio Chocolates and Chocolates del Turista, factories that are still up and running today, continuing to produce high quality chocolate in Bariloche.
+Visit Bariloche in June during ski season for the National Snow Festival.
 Chocolate pageants host local competitions and tastings of the best of Bariloche chocolate.

 To get the most out of your sweet adventure, the first stop in Bariloche should be at your nearest chocolate factory.
 Larger factories such as Chocolates del Turista have many branches and are widely available all over the region; basically chocolate department stores for all things chocolate!
 The majority of the chocolate stores are located on Mitre Avenue, in downtown Bariloche.
 Make sure to check out the Fenoglio Museo del Chocolate, where you learn about the history of chocolate, the production process, and even watch workers creating chocolate masterpieces in front of you.
 Smaller shops like Mamushka, Torres, and Rapanui offer high quality chocolate in more limited batches.